turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 _Note:_ As you do your research, stay away from React articles that talk exclusively about "hooks".
 We _will_ be learning hooks in Mod 3 but they are not a requirement for success in the module.

 **Before the due date, send a link to your gist in a DM to _both_ of your instructors.**

+### 2. LinkedIn Updates
+Please update your LinkedIn profiles with...
+* additional skills that you’ve learned since Mod 1
+* ensure you have technical keywords in your About Me professional story
+* take “student” out of your headline if it’s there
+* any other updates needed to get your LinkedIn optimized for your job search

+[Here’s a refresher on our guidelines for effective LinkedIn profiles.](https://careerdev.turing.edu/resources/branding_resources) The Career Dev team will be requesting a re-submission of your LinkedIn on Friday of Week 2, and we recommend using intermission to work on this.

 ### Instructional Extras
 [*optional*]